ddnexus/pagy/docs/toolbox/paginators/keynav_js.md

 - Automatically compacting the empty (or almost empty) visited pages.
 - Automatically splitting the excessively grown visited pages.
   !!!

+==- Caveat

+Nav bar links beyond the last or highest visited page are not displayed.

 ===